Divorce Mediation Lawyers in North Carolina and South Carolina

 While many people appreciate and prefer to have the support of a dedicated collaborative law attorney on their side, each case and couple is different.
 Some couples know exactly what they want in terms of marital assets and child visitation rights, so they may opt for a simple and painless mediation.
 Whatever the case, those seeking divorce mediation should always consult with one of our divorce lawyers to determine which divorce route is best for you.

-Tips for a Successful Divorce Mediation in NC or SC
+Tips for a Successful Divorce Mediation in North Carolina or South Carolina

 If you choose to follow the mediation or collaborative law path, there are a number of things you can do to make sure things go smoothly and work out in your favor.